 - Never take pictures of the army camps or bases.

 - Carry medicines like Diamox and Decdac for the altitude.

 - Smoking in public places is banned and commonly taken seriously by the people.

 North Sikkim – Where to Stay and Eat?

-Generally, the stay and all meals during the entire duration of the trips, also the ones had enroute are covered in the standard packages.
+Generally, the stay and all meals during the entire duration of the trips, also the ones en route, the standard package covers them.
 Both vegetarian and non-vegetarian options are available.
 There are various categories of hotels, budget, standard, luxury, and premium, and are priced likewise by the travel agents.

 Enlisted below are some well-known travel agents for the region, apart from which if you land up at M.G.Marg, Gangtok, scores of them are to be found.